os-threat/oca-stix-extensions/2.x/SCO/x-ibm-finding.md

 ```

 ## Example 2: Stix v2.1 List
-The Observed Data SDO gatherss any SCO's (Observables), while the Sighting SRO is used to combine these observations with appropriate SDO's, such as `x-ibm-finding` or `x-oca-geo`.
+The Observed Data SDO uses the `object_refs` property to contian id's of any observables, and each observable previously contained in the `object` property now needs to be provided with an `id` property as a minimum

 ```json
 [